Serving Missouri schools since 1985

-Project ACCESS offers trainings to assist Missouri school district personnel enhance the learning experience of students who experience Autism Spectrum Disorder and related disabilities.
-We have a wide variety of topics available, as well as the ability to tailor a training to the specific needs of the audience.
-While these trainings are autism-specific, the evidence-based strategies offered are effective for all students.
-These trainings may be presented in conjunction with a local Regional Professional Development Center (RPDC) or onsite at the school district or other appropriate location.
-In addition to our face-to-face trainings, we have online offerings for some of our trainings.
-Learn more about Project ACCESS trainings and view our Calendar of Training Events.
+Project ACCESS offers training to assist Missouri school district personnel enhance the learning experience of students who experience Autism Spectrum Disorder and related disabilities.
+We have a wide variety of topics available, as well as the ability to tailor training to the specific needs of the audience.
+While the training is autism-specific, the evidence-based strategies offered are effective for all students.
+These training sessions may be presented in conjunction with a local Regional Professional Development Center (RPDC) or onsite at the school district or other appropriate location.
+In addition to our face-to-face training, we have online offerings for some of our training.
+Learn more about Project ACCESS training and view our Calendar of Training Events.

 Project ACCESS Online Training: